 At the top is a hero video playing, which can be expanded to view in its entirety to learn about Top Hat's content offering.
 On top, is an emphasis on search, since we found that profs are usually looking for something specific when in the market for a new textbook, or looking to add new content to their course.

 Below, are links to domains and more specific subjects.
 Educators usually only teach within one domain, with perhaps a couple subjects, so it made sense to immediately and prominently filter the content this way, rather than highlighting featured content that may provide no relevance to the user.

 The idea is that the user can browse by categories and narrow down to more specific subjects.
 They can easily switch between the specific subjects.
 To go to a different subject category, they would have to go back to the home page though.
 This was chosen because it's highly unlikely that professors will be teaching in two completely different domains.

 A lot of emphasis was placed on improving search, since our users are often looking for something specific and use search to find it.
 Hence, I placed the most emphasis on search on the home page.

 On the search results page, users can further refine by subject, content type, and price.

-The content pages are mostly designed by Marketing's design team, and they ran a lot of tests to optimize for conversion.
-Our most popular textbooks have extra information about them, chosen by Marketing.
-I was responsible for the top bit and the content preview.
-The point of conversion is to book a sales demo, but they can also preview the content from this page as well.
+I worked closely with Marketing to determine what content should appear on the content page itself, which varied depending on the textbook.
+The point of conversion is to book a sales demo, but the user can also preview the content from this page as well.
 In the internal marketplace, existing customers can read all of the content.